Gas, Liquid, and Solids

 - SUBLIMATION: Sublimation occurs when water immediately turns into a solid from a state.

 - DEPOSITION: Deposition is the opposite of sublimation.
 It’s when gas transforms into a solid, skipping the liquid state.

 Water transfers into phases with weak bonds continuously.
-So let’s talk about some of the amazing properties of water that makes this all happen.
+So, let’s talk about some of the amazing properties of water that make this all happen.

 Water molecules are made of two hydrogen atoms and one oxygen atom.
 Thus, the chemical symbol for water is H2O.

 Liquid water forms weak bonds with other atoms.
-It transfers into other phases with weak bonds continuously.
+It’s because of these weak bonds that water can transform into 3 phases of water continuously.

 If you add enough energy from the sun, water evaporates into a gas from a liquid.
 In other words, it breaks the covalent bond of water.

-When it evaporates, it isolates an individual molecule which flies off the surface as vapor.
+When it evaporates, it isolates an individual molecule that flies off the surface as vapor.
 Because the water molecules absorb energy from heat, these energetic molecules stay farther apart from each other.

 It takes a tremendous amount of energy to turn a liquid into a gas.
 For example, it requires 540 calories per gram for evaporation to occur.
 This is good because we don’t want all water on Earth to evaporate too rapidly.

 71% of Earth is water so evaporation happens everywhere.
 But it happens most rapidly at the equator because it receives the most sunlight.